We've compiled a list of marketing tips for architects that actually make the phone ring; all you need is a bit of practice and a lot of patience.

 We need to catch them; we need a hook.
 Our ‘hook’ is called a ‘call to action.’
 This is where we offer to give the fish the information they crave in return for their name and contact details.

 Did you read that last sentence?
 DON’T just give them the information; they have to request it, and ‘we will send via email, video link or by post.’
+(Meaning they have to ‘pay' for the information with their contact information)

 Does this process work?

-Sure it does, read on and you’ll see what I mean.
+Sure it does; read on and you’ll see what I mean.

 We now need a hook.
 This is easy: You simply offer your problem-solving information in return for their name and contact details.